sam09/bandcamp-dl/README.md

 ==================================================================
 ###Note
-All tracks are stored at /home/user/Downloads/ on a linux Distribution and at C:\Users\user\Downloads\ on Windows
+All tracks are stored at Songs folder at the current directory